jbkunst/jbkunst.github.io2/_posts/2015-10-07-rchess-a-chess-package-for-r.md

 - [R6](https://github.com/wch/R6/) package for the OO system.
 - [htmlwidgets](https://github.com/ramnathv/htmlwidgets) package and [chessboardjs](http://chessboardjs.com/) javascript library.

-Now take a look what this package can do.
+Now let's take a look what this package can do.

 ```r